What is Waldorf?

 What does it mean to be in a cooperative?

 Greenwood Tree began as a grass roots organization of a handful of families who wanted to create a special learning environment for their children while also creating a strong supportive community that enriches everyone in the family.

-You are there to share the school experience with your child.
-In the Root Children parent toddler class, you participate in the class with your child – playing, learning, and making new friends together.
-In our Thimbleberry Kindergarten class, you volunteer in the classroom 1-3 times a month.
-In the Grades Homeschooling Enrichment Classes (Saplings and Trees/Timbers classes) you also volunteer 1-2 times a month in the classroom and remain involved in the education provided at home.
-You get to know the teachers, the other parents, and all the children your child interacts with on a daily basis.
-This also fosters an environment of open communication between you and your child’s teacher as well as other parents.
+Parents are there to share the school experience with their child.
+In the Root Children, our parent toddler class, they participate in the class with their child – playing, learning, and making new friends together.
+In our Thimbleberry Kindergarten class, parents volunteer in the classroom 1-3 times a month.
+In the Grades Classes, parents are asked to volunteer in the classroom as needed and remain involved in the education provided at home.
+Parents get to know the teachers and the other families their child interacts with on a daily basis.
+This also fosters an environment of open communication between parents, teachers, and the community as a whole.

 Greenwood Tree Cooperative recognizes that parents are the primary educators of their children.
 Parents share their interests and talents by helping in the classroom, serving on committees, and on the Board of Directors.
 These direct parental efforts and involvement make the cooperative a unique educational opportunity.
 The children grow in mind, body, and spirit as they are nurtured with acceptance and kindness by their teacher and other parents.
 It is our small way of creating the “Village” in which children feel safe and know they are surrounded by a community of people who care about them.